tcosmo/simcqca/README.md

 # Controls
 ## General
 - `ESC`: quit
-- `F`: outputs some performance information (FPS, vertex array size, etc..)
+- `A`: outputs some performance information (FPS, vertex array size, etc..)
 ## Camera

 We recommend the use of an **optical mouse** to manage the camera as functions of the trackpad are not supported and keyboard camera controls potentially cumbersome to use.